ArduPilot/ardupilot_wiki/common/source/docs/common-MAVLink2-signing.rst

 The dialog will show a list of all the passkeys already setup for Mission Planner.

-- This dialog can be used to create new keys using the ``ADD`` button.A key may be removed from the list by selecting and pressing delete on the PC.
+- This dialog can be used to create new keys using the ``ADD`` button.A key may be removed from the list by selecting and pressing delete on the PC and then the ``SAVE`` button5350.
 You can also do this while unconnected.

 - To setup the autopilot to use a key from the list, press the ``USE`` button on a key while connected.

 - To remove and disable signing for a connected autopilot, press the ``Disable Signing`` button.

-.. note:: there is an issue currently in Mission Planner that prevents connecting to an autopilot with signing already active.
-Currently, you must connect with signing disabled (except via USB) and disable signing if you wish to connect again over the air.
-QGC can connect, but is not enabled for signing, so only telemetry is shown.